Take It to the Limit (Eagles song): Composition

 On the meaning of the song, Meisner said in the documentary History of the Eagles: "The line 'take it to the limit' was to keep trying before you reach a point in your life where you feel you've done everything and seen everything, sort of feeling, you know, part of getting old.
 And just to take it to the limit one more time, like every day just keep, you know, punching away at it ...
 That was the line, and from there the song took a different course."

+"Take It to the Limit" is one of few Eagles tracks written in waltz time.
+(Other notable waltzes performed by the Eagles are "Hollywood Waltz" from One of These Nights; the Meisner/Henley/Frey waltz "Saturday Night" (co-written with Leadon) from the 1973 Desperado album; Frey's "Most of Us are Sad" from their self-titled debut album; Frey/Henley/JD Souther's hard-rocking "Teenage Jail" from 1979's "The Long Run" album; and Walsh's "Pretty Maids All in a Row" on the 1976 album Hotel California.)

 Recordings

-"Take It to the Limit" is unique in the canon of the band's singles, being the sole A-side on which Randy Meisner sang lead, as well as the first A-side Eagles single on which neither Henley nor Frey sang lead.
+"Take It to the Limit" is unique in the canon of the band's singles, being the lone A-side on which Randy Meisner sang lead, as well as the first A-side Eagles single on which neither Henley nor Frey sang lead.
 It was also the last Eagles single to feature founding member Bernie Leadon before he was replaced by guitarist Joe Walsh.
 The single version of the song is 3:48 in length, almost a minute shorter than the album version.
-"Take It to the Limit" is one of few Eagles' tracks written in waltz time.
-(Other notable waltzes performed by the Eagles are "Hollywood Waltz"; the Meisner/Henley/Frey waltz "Saturday Night" (co-written with Leadon) from the 1973 Desperado album; Frey's "Most of Us are Sad" from their self-titled debut album; Frey/Henley/JD Souther's hard-rocking "Teenage Jail" from 1979's "The Long Run" album; and Walsh's "Pretty Maids All in a Row" on the 1976 album Hotel California.)

 A live performance by Meisner from 1976 was recorded at The Forum, Inglewood, California.
 It is included in the album Eagles Live, which was released in 1980 after the band had effectively broken up.
-A second version, recorded in 1977, was released on ‘Hotel California 40th Anniversary: Expanded Edition’ released in 2017.
+A second version, recorded in 1977, was released on 'Hotel California 40th Anniversary: Expanded Edition' released in 2017.

 The song was rerecorded on Meisner's first solo album (Randy Meisner) released in 1978.
 The song was performed with piano and acoustic guitar accompaniment, and 1970s teen idol David Cassidy singing in the backing vocals.

 Live performances

-According to Frey, fans of the band loved Meisner's performance of his signature song "Take It to the Limit" at concert.
-As Henley puts it: "They went crazy when Randy hit those high notes".
-Meisner, however, was concerned about not being able to hit the high notes, but Frey was insistent that Meisner should perform the song in concert for the fans, and live performances of the song then became a source of great contention between Frey and Meisner, and would eventually become one reason for Meisner leaving the band.
+Per Setlist.FM, the song has been performed live by the band over 870 times across their career – making it one of their top 20 most-performed songs.
+According to Frey, fans of the band loved Meisner's performance of "Take It to the Limit" at their concerts, and came to consider it his signature song within the band.
+Henley, too, noted that fans "went crazy when Randy hit those high notes".
+Meisner, however, was concerned about not being able to hit the high notes.
+Frey was insistent that Meisner should perform the song in concert for the fans, and live performances of the song then became a source of great contention between Frey and Meisner – eventually becoming one reason for Meisner's departure from the band.